Skip to content

 700g Javelins are changing!

-In a move similar to the redesigns of 800g and 600g javelins in 1986 and 1999 respectively, World Athletics has announced that 700g javelins would be adapted to move the Centre of Gravity (CoG) and Centre of Pressure (CoP) of 700g javelins*.
+In a move similar to the redesigns of 800g and 600g javelins in 1986 and 1999 respectively, World Athletics has announced changes to move the Centre of Gravity (CoG) and Centre of Pressure (CoP) of 700g javelins.

 Why are 700g javelins changing?